 - Developed proposals for pilot projects that will explore other emerging technologies and additional types of biological specimens.

 - Established clinical protocols and procedures for Phase I studies.

 - Established systems for data management and analysis, including databases for clinical data and biospecimen tracking, and storage of experimental data.

 The Phase 0 SOPs that were developed by the Network are anticipated to be widely applicable to studies of human disease tissues.
 Broad use of harmonized, validated SOPs may allow cross-tissue comparisons that would not otherwise be possible.
 The AMP RA/SLE initiative may serve as a demonstration of state-of-the-art analysis of human disease tissues.

 A horizontal X-ray image depicting joint damage from rheumatoid arthritis.
 (Photographer: Camazine Scott)

-Research Phase II.
-Testing in larger patient populations will be conducted as determined by power calculations, priority, and budget.
-Patient stratification is expected for comparison within a disease (e.g., RA: treatment responder vs. non-responder, early vs. established RA, comparison among disease-modifying anti-rheumatic drugs (DMARD) treated groups; lupus: before treatment vs. after treatment, comparison among types of kidney disease, etc.).
-Initiation of Research Phase II studies requires a favorable recommendation by the AMP RA/SLE Steering Committee and approval by the NIH Program Official.
+In Phase II, the studies will be conducted in a larger patient population.
+Subgroups of patients will be compared within a disease (e.g., RA: treatment responder vs. non-responder, early vs. established RA, comparison among disease-modifying anti-rheumatic drugs (DMARD) treated groups; lupus: before treatment vs. after treatment, comparison among types of kidney disease).

 AMP RA and Lupus Network Structure